linzyk86/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+It makes passing data easier by accomplishing the same thing as using props in a lot fewer lines of code.
+Eliminates prop drilling.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+	The store holds all the data, the reducers execute the actions, and the actions describe how the data will be changed.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is held in the store and can be accessed by any of the components.
+Component state is state used mainly by that component.
+Application state would be used for data that the whole app would need.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux Thunk is middleware that lets you run things asynchronously.
+It changes the action creators by allowing you to run things like api calls asynchonously by putting the dispatch function inside of the api call.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Context is my favorite because it’s a lot less code to remember.

 ## Project Set Up